 - Specific safety issue categories

 - Reporting habits (or lack of)

-In Alaska, for example, I would expect to see a hazard reporting culture that has a tendency to focus on environmental related issues.
-In other places, such as metropolitan areas, issues associated with security may be more reported more often.
+In Alaska, for example, I would expect to see a hazard-reporting culture that tends to focus on environmental-related issues.
+In other places, such as metropolitan areas, issues associated with security may be reported more often.